-In the next section of our article we will teach you the math involved in the milliliters to liters conversion, yet we recommend always using our calculator further below.
+In the previous section of our article we have taught you the math involved in the milliliters to liters conversion, yet we recommend always using our calculator above.

 However, if something is not 100% clear to you, then you may send us an email or leave a comment using the designated form at the bottom of this page.

 Frequent conversions on our site include, for instance:

 You can find the form in the sidebar or scrolling down on mobile devices.